TKO TOURNAMENT KEYBOARD

 Firmware Updates - TKO

 Updating the firmware on the TKO is a quick and easy process.
-The RGB Edge has separate firmware files for the keyboard and the lighting effects.
+Note that the TKO has separate firmware files for the keyboard and the lighting effects.

 - Connect the v-Drive to your PC (SmartSet + Right Shift + V).

-- Copy the “.upd” file(s) to the “firmware” subfolder on the v-Drive labeled “TKO”.
+- Extract/Unzip the download file(s) and copy the “.upd” file(s) to the “firmware” subfolder on the v-Drive labeled “TKO”.

 - Rename the firmware files as follows: